TheOdinProject/curriculum/ruby/ruby.md

 * How do methods take inputs?
 * Do all methods have outputs?
 * What is Method Chaining and how does it work?
+* What's the syntax for writing your own methods?
+* What is returned by a method?
+* What is an implicit return?
+* What are default inputs?

 ##### Do These First
 * [Ruby Inheritance](http://rubylearning.com/satishtalim/ruby_inheritance.html)